Chris Jackson (wide receiver): Arena Football League

 Jackson started 14 of 16 games for the Force in 2006 and led the team with 1,468 receiving yards and 36 touchdowns.
 He returned 57 kickoffs for a total of 1,107 yards with two touchdowns and he returned three missed field goals for 94 yards and a touchdown.
 Against Orlando he was named Offensive player of the game after recording nine catches for 117 yards with three touchdowns and returning five kickoffs for a total of 77 yards.
 His second offensive player of the game honor came against the Columbus Destroyers when he had 10 catches, 90 yards and four touchdowns.
 Against the Tampa Bay Storm he received his third offensive player of the game honor and his second career offensive player of week award by putting up 10 receptions, 124 yards and six touchdowns.
 Adding to that he had 75 yards on two kickoff returns, one of which he brought back for a touchdown.
 His offensive explosion set a franchise record for most individual points in a game with 42.
 Continuing his stellar season he had 126 yards on nine catches with four receiving touchdowns and one rushing touchdown against the Kansas City Brigade.
 He accumulated 141 yards on seven returns in the same game.
 His 268 total yards in the game made him second his Force history for yards in a game.
 The fourth offensive player of the game award came against the Austin Wranglers when he had 12 receptions, 117 yards and one touchdown.
 Rounding out the 2006 season he had seven catches for 61 yards with one touchdown against the Philadelphia Soul and had five touchdowns, 13 receptions and 180 receiving yards against the New York Dragons.
 His performance against New York set franchise single-game records in receiving touchdowns, catches and receiving yards.

 In 2007, he had 51 total touchdowns and was named to the AFL All-Arena First-team.
 He rushed for 19 yards on nine attempts with four touchdowns, and had career highs with 1,915 receiving yards, 145 catches and 42 receiving touchdowns.
 His receiving yards and total touchdowns were second in the league but they were both team highs.
 He was named offensive player of the game twice against the Wranglers and Storm.
 Three times he was named Ironman Player of the Game against the Philadelphia Soul, Dallas Desperados and Predators.
 After the season, he became a free agent.

 Jackson signed with the Philadelphia Soul on November 8, 2007.

 Jackson helped lead the Philadelphia Soul to a championship in ArenaBowl XXII, with 140 receptions for 1,692 yards and 49 TDs on the year.

-On Friday July 8, 2011 Jackson signed with the 14-2 Arizona Rattlers to help them reach ArenaBowl XXIV.
+On July 8, 2011, Jackson signed with the 14-2 Arizona Rattlers to help them reach ArenaBowl XXIV.
 In his first game back in the AFL since winning ArenaBowl XXII with the Soul, he caught 6 passes for 78 yards and two touchdowns.

 Jackson made a second comeback with the Rattlers in 2014, signing on August 8, 2014, just before the National Conference Championship.